Macrinus: Reign

 Macrinus began to overturn Caracalla's fiscal policies and moved closer towards those that had been set forth by Septimius Severus.
 One such policy change involved the pay of Roman legionaries.
 The soldiers that were already enlisted during Caracalla's reign enjoyed exorbitant payments which were impossible for Macrinus to reduce without risking a potential rebellion.
 Instead, Macrinus allowed the enlisted soldiers to retain their higher payments, but he reduced the pay of new recruits to the level which had been set by Severus.
 Macrinus revalued the Roman currency, increasing the silver purity and weight of the denarius from 50.78 percent and 1.66 grams at the end of Caracalla's reign to 57.85 percent and 1.82 grams from Autumn 217 to the end of his reign, so that it mirrored Severus' fiscal policy for the period 197 to 209.
 Macrinus' goal with these policies might have been to return Rome to the relative economic stability that had been enjoyed under Severus' reign, though it came with a cost.
 The fiscal changes that Macrinus enacted might have been tenable had it not been for the military.
 By this time, the strength of the military was too great and by enacting his reforms he angered the veteran soldiers, who viewed his actions in reducing the pay of new recruits as a foreshadowing of eventual reductions in their own privileges and pay.
 This significantly reduced Macrinus' popularity with the legions that had declared him emperor.

 Caracalla's mother Julia Domna was initially left in peace when Macrinus became emperor.
 This changed when Macrinus discovered that she was conspiring against him and had her placed under house arrest in Antioch.
-By this time Julia Domna was suffering from an advanced stage of breast cancer and soon died in Antioch.
+By this time Julia Domna was suffering from a presumed advanced stage of breast cancer and she soon died in Antioch after starving herself.
 Afterwards, Macrinus sent Domna's sister Julia Maesa and her children back to Emesa in Syria, from where Maesa set in motion her plans to have Macrinus overthrown.
 Macrinus remained in Antioch instead of going to Rome upon being declared emperor, a step which furthered his unpopularity in Rome and contributed to his eventual downfall.